KSDunne/yoga_flip/README.md

 ## Purpose of the project

-Yoga Flip is a game that provides value to the user through an educational aspect.
-It gives the name of the yoga pose after each successful match.
-This is the name of the yoga pose shown on the card.
+Yoga Flip is a version of the classic card memory game.
+It provides value to the user through an educational aspect.
+This game gives the name of the yoga pose shown on the cards, after each successful match.
+There is a bonus challenge feature to this game where the user can click the 'challenge' button at any time during the game and get a random pose shown to them and they are challenged to do the pose for 20 seconds if their fitness allows.
+There are also social links in the footer of the main game page to encourage the user to connect with the yoga studio business, which offers in-person classes.
+The color theme of yoga flip was specifically chosen to provide feel-good and energizing emotions.
+Bright anchor colors were chosen.
+These are; purple, pink and white.
+The whole theme of this project is based around energising Vinyasa yoga.

 ## Table of contents